Available Practitioners

 SPECIALTIES

-One of my biggest passions and stress relief is baking.
-I have a massive sweet tooth and bread obsession so I try to bake at least once a week.
-I also love to travel and have driven across the country in my old '95 Volkswagen van.
-I have two gray cats that love to boss me around and they have my wife and me wrapped around their fingers.
+Baking is one of my biggest passions and a source of stress relief—I have a massive sweet tooth and a love for bread, so I try to bake at least once a week.
+I also love to travel and have driven across the country in my old ’95 Volkswagen van.
+At home, my two gray cats keep my wife and me on our toes, and we wouldn’t have it any other way.

 Some resources that have been helpful for me: